GeanoFee/GeanoFee/README.md

 ---

 ## 💬 Connect with me
 Found a bug or have a cool idea?
-Open an **Issue** in the respective repository or find me on the official Foundry VTT Discord!
+Open an **Issue** in the respective repository or find me on the official FoundryVTT Discord!

 [![GitHub followers](https://img.shields.io/github/followers/GeanoFee?style=social)](https://github.com/GeanoFee)